phlippieb/phlippieb.github.io/_drafts/winning.md

 And for continuous learning, online courses can be good -- they come with an inherent structure to guide you through the content.
 But depending on your goals and interests, an entire course [might be overkill](https://www.influencive.com/why-no-one-finishes-online-courses).
-Instead of trying to become a specialist in a single field parallel to your job, I suggest that you just keep on learning many different, small things -- by reading.
+Instead of trying to become a specialist in a single field parallel to your job, you might consider just learning many different, small things -- by reading.
 Read a lot.
 Find good weekly developer blogs, browse Medium, follow interesting developers on Twitter, subscribe to newsletters, join subreddits.